sandydunlop/website/docs/markista/javadoc/markista/scanning/ApiScanner.md

 <span style="font-family: monospace; font-size: 80%;">private void __processIncludedElements__([Set](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/util/Set.html)<? extends [Element](https://docs.oracle.com/en/java/javase/24/docs/api/java.compiler/javax/lang/model/element/Element.html)> elements)</span>

-Populate the includedNames set from the provided element set.
-Only package and type elements contribute names.
+Populate the includedNames set from the provided element set.Only package and type elements contribute names.
 The set is used by isIncludedElement to quickly decide if an element should be processed.

+**Parameters:**

+`elements` - the elements passed to the doclet for scanning

 ---